 The Cooperative has a \$3,000,000 perpetual line of credit with National Rural Utilities Cooperative Finance Corporation (CFC).
 Provisions on the line of credit require repayment in full within 360 days of the advance.
 Interest is accrued and payable quarterly.
-The interest rate is determined and set by CFC each month and was 2.25% at December 31, 2020.
-At December 31, 2020 and 2019, the outstanding balance due on the line of credit was \$1,000,000 and \$851,500, respectively.
-In August, 2019, the balance on the line of credit of \$1,000,000 was converted to a long-term loan with CFC.
-Proceeds on the line of credit are being used to fund work on the Gunnuk Creek hydroelectric dam project in Kake (see note 11).
-Accordingly, interest on the line of credit is capitalized to that project through October 2020 when the project was completed.
-The Cooperative has borrowed an additional \$500,000 on the line so far during 2021.
+The interest rate is determined and set by CFC each month and was 2.25% at December 31, 2021.
+At December 31, 2021 and 2020, the outstanding balance due on the line of credit was \$0 and \$1,000,000, respectively.
+Proceeds on the line of credit were used to fund work on the Gunnuk Creek hydroelectric dam project in Kake (see note 11).
+Accordingly, interest on the line of credit was capitalized to that project through October 2020 when the project was completed.
+The Cooperative borrowed an additional \$500,000 during 2021 and repaid the balance of \$1,500,000 in August 2021 using proceeds from a new loan with CFC.
+See note 6.